Enzo1603/nethz/README.md

 # Environment Variables

 This section outlines the environment variables used in this project.
+You can create a `.env` file in the root directory of the project to define all the environment variables.
+These variables can then be loaded into your application using the `python-decouple` library.

 - `SECRET_KEY`: **(required)** A unique, secret key used for security purposes.
 It is essential for running the application and should be kept confidential.

+- `PRODUCTION_DOMAIN`: (optional in development/testing, required in production) Specifies the domain name for the production environment.
+This should be set to the domain where the application is hosted in production.

 - `ENVIRONMENT`: (optional) Specifies the mode in which the application runs.
 It can be set to `development`, `testing`, or `production`.
 The default value is `production`.
   - In `development` mode: